 • Optimized images and videos

-If your website isn’t mobile-friendly, get in touch with your developer to make those fixes.
+SaaS companies: if your website isn’t mobile-friendly, get in touch with your developer to make those fixes now.

 Simplify forms

-Avoid creating long and intimidating forms that might bore the user.
-For example, B2B companies don’t always need to collect addresses, birthdays, ages, or similar information to start nurturing a lead.
-Having a company name, full name, and email address would suffice in this instance.
+A company name, point of contact, and email address would suffice in this instance.
 Make it simple — collect only information that matches your goals, otherwise, you may risk losing the lead.

 Build an eye-catching design